This section of my blog covers two distinct scenarios in regards to terminating a tenancy:

 Unfortunately, dealing with unsavoury tenants and evictions is part of the business, and the odds are most landlords will eventually come across a rotten egg.
 It’s the nature of the BTL beast.

-However, it does end, and when it does, not only will you feel incredible and continue to prosper, but you’ll also be a better landlord because of it.
+However, I can tell you that the situation is temporary, and once it gets resolved, not only will you feel incredible and continue to prosper, but you’ll also be a better landlord because of it.

 While there isn’t a silver-bullet solution to avoiding bad tenants and evictions altogether, there are definitely ways of minimizing the risk, most notably, conducting thorough tenant referencing.
 Alas, sometimes shit happens, and the collision can’t be side-stepped, no matter how many precautions we take.